-SentinelOne IPO Filing Details: 10 Things to Know
+SentinelOne IPO Price, Filing, Valuation Details: 10 Things to Know

-SentinelOne has filed for a potential IPO (initial public offering).
-The filing reveals SentinelOne’s big bet on XDR (eXtended Detection and Response) cybersecurity services, and strong revenue generation through channel partners — including MSPs and MSSPs (managed security services providers).
+Multiple SEC filings ahead of the IPO revealed SentinelOne’s big bet on XDR (eXtended Detection and Response) cybersecurity services, and strong revenue generation through channel partners — including MSPs and MSSPs (managed security services providers).

-Here are 10 things to know about the potential SentinelOne IPO.
+Here are 10 things to know about the SentinelOne IPO.

 “The world is full of criminals, state actors, and other hostile agents who seek to exfiltrate and exploit data to disrupt our way of life.
 Our mission is to keep the world running by protecting and securing the core pillars of modern infrastructure: data and the systems that store, process, and share information.
 This is an endless mission as attackers evolve rapidly in their quest to disrupt operations, breach data, turn profit, and inflict damage.”